Fidelity vs Robinhood vs Charles Schwab in 2026

 Fractional Shares: Available at Schwab for stocks; Fidelity and Robinhood allow whole-dollar investing.

-Extended Hours Trading: Offered by all three; Schwab and Robinhood also provide overnight trading on select securities.
+Extended Hours Trading: Offered by all three firms; Schwab and Robinhood also provide overnight trading on select securities.

-Periodic Mutual Fund Investing: Available at Schwab and Fidelity; both also support recurring investments in stocks and ETFs.
+Periodic Mutual Fund Investing: Available at Schwab and Fidelity; Fidelity also supports recurring investments in stocks and ETFs.

 IPO Access: Offered by all three.